Nico331/SE2-2023-G07_Thesis-Management/UserGuide.md

 The application page shows information about you and your university career.
 The page offers you the possibility to attach a **PDF document** (your CV for example).

-You can send your application with the "Apply" button at the end of the page, then you'll get a message based on the application outcome.
+Click the **"Apply"** button at the end of the page to send your application, then you'll get a message based on the application outcome.

 <img src="guideImages/apply.png" alt="drawing" width="500"/>